 As you can see, ease of entry and residence is another great reason why India is one of the best places to be a digital nomad!

 Best Places To Live In India For Digital Nomads

 India’s diverse locations make the country a digital nomad’s dream!
-From the mountains to the oceans, to the backwaters of Kerala, there are most certainly no shortages when it comes to the best places to live in India.
+From the mountains to the oceans to the backwaters of Kerala, there are most certainly no shortages when it comes to the best places to live for digital nomads in India.

 Depending on the type of digital nomad you are, your interests, and your personality, you are bound to find the perfect digital nomad location in India.